 Ingredients

-The list for making German pork schnitzel is short, so make sure you're using great-tasting ingredients to end up with the best possible Schnitzel.
+The list of ingredients for making German pork schnitzel is short, so make sure you're using great-tasting ingredients to end up with the best possible Schnitzel.
+For a detailed ingredient list with measurements, skip to the recipe card.

 - Pork chops.
 I use boneless, animal welfare-verified pork chops for my Schnitzel and trim off any excess fat.
 If they're thick, I cut them in half lengthwise.